 Regular exercise is required during pregnancy when the mother has PCOS.
 Light exercise will boost the body’s use of insulin, create hormonal balance, and help keep weight in control.
 Walking and mild strength training are considered the best exercises for expectant women.
 Diet is also of importance when pregnant with PCOS.
 Higher intake of protein and fibre can help keep insulin levels in check during pregnancy.

-Caesarian section is the preferred method of delivery for most pregnant women with PCOS.
-This is because the risk of complications is much higher when the mother has PCOS, and a C-Section reduces the chances of things going wrong during the delivery.
+Although not compulsory, a caesarian section may be required during delivery, especially if the risk of complications is much higher when the mother has PCOS.
+In that case, a C-Section reduces the chances of things going wrong during the delivery.

 Getting pregnant with PCOS is not impossible, but trying to conceive with PCOS can certainly be more difficult than it would be otherwise.
 This is because women with PCOS tend to have hormonal imbalances that can interrupt normal ovulation and the menstrual cycle.
 The condition can also adversely impact the quality of eggs resulting in problems with conception.
 The relation between PCOS and infertility has been discussed and studied for a long time.